qst0/ft_libgfx/README.md

 ```

 `gcc -Wall -Wextra -Werror -I minilibx -L minilibx -lmlx -framework OpenGL -framework AppKit main.c`

+I certainly encourage you to figure out as much as you can with just the man pages and tinkering.

+But at a certain point, you should share what you've learned and learn from others.

 ## More key event control - [keys.h](keys.h)